CSsingle: A Unified Tool for Robust Decomposition of Bulk and Spatial Transcriptomic Data Across Diverse Single-Cell References

 library(scatterpie)

-plot_data <- as.data.frame(Est.prop.CSsingle)
+plot_data <- as.data.frame(Est.prop.CSsingle_Spatial)

 plot_col <- sort(colnames(plot_data))

-spatial_loc <- data.frame(pancreas_st@images[["X12PCW_S2"]]@boundaries$centroids@coords)
+spatial_loc <- GetTissueCoordinates(mouse_brain_st[["Brain.anterior"]][["centroids"]])

-plot_data$x <- as.numeric(as.character(spot_coords$x))
+plot_data$x <- as.numeric(spatial_loc$x)

-plot_data$y <- as.numeric(as.character(spot_coords$y))
+plot_data$y <- as.numeric(spatial_loc$y)

 min_x <- min(plot_data$x)